premmsharma122/coding_observations/theoritical.md

 ###  👀 Observation 2: We don’t know climbs in advance
 You only see each climb = heights[i+1] - heights[i] as you iterate.
 So you track each climb and decide later which ones should use ladders or bricks.

+###  In interval question Do a shorting based on first or second element (using in most of questions).